 Planning is the key to maximizing the benefits of an internship.
-Students are encouraged to research a range of potential opportunities and identify specific internships that best match their career interests.
-With assistance from the Internship Director and Undergraduate Internship Coordinator, students develop inpidualized learning goals.
-In collaboration with the site supervisor, students outline substantive tasks and responsibilities that support their learning goals.
-Students who achieve their learning goals acquire a set of transferable skills and real-world experience that prepares them for fellowships, professional positions, or further academic study.
+Students are encouraged to first research a range of potential opportunities and organizations to identify specific internships that best match their career interests.
+In collaboration with a PPPM internship director and the internship's site supervisor, students develop individualized learning goals and outline substantive tasks and responsibilities that support those goals.
+Students who achieve their learning goals acquire a set of transferable skills and real-world experiences that prepare them for fellowships, professional positions, or further academic study.

-The following list is a sample of internship sites:
+The following list is a sample of past internship sites:

 - American Red Cross (Seattle, WA)

 - California State Legislature (Sacramento, CA)

 - City of Portland Office of Sustainability (Portland, OR)

 - Clean Ocean Action (between Montauk Point, NY to Cape May, NY)

 - Pacific Gas & Electric (San Francisco, CA)

 - The Carter Center (Atlanta, GA)

 - The Idaho Foodbank (Boise, ID)